 Other seabirds such as spotted shags, sooty shearwaters and variable oystercatchers are also based in the area.

 New Zealand fur seals/kekeno and New Zealand sea lions/pakake haul out on the rocks and beach and wallow in the sand.
-Please keep at least 10 metres away from them and if you are in a group do not surround them - they can run fast!
+Keep at least 10 m away from them and if you are in a group do not surround them - they can run fast!

 From Highcliff Road, (which is along the top of the Otago Peninsula), turn onto Seal Point Road.
 Carpark at road end.